 Young visitors can enjoy exploring the Museum with our children’s trails – we have a range available suitable for different abilities and ages from pre-school upwards.
 Visit our events page to find out about our changing exhibitions programme and school holiday family activities.

-At Museum reception you can pick up a free audio guide, available in English, Gaelic, French, German, Italian and Spanish.
-We also have a guide specially designed for visually impaired visitors.
 There’s plenty to see and most visitors spend between 45 minutes and 1 hour in the Museum.
 You will need more time if you are researching your ancestors and planning to use the library resources.

 We are proud to be Skye’s only museum fully accredited by Museums Galleries Scotland.
 The Museum has received a number of awards including Museum of the Year Award and Museum of the Year Research Facility Award.